worldline/angular-training/docs/src/routing/README.md

 ### routerLinkActive

-Navigating by clicking on the links in the `NavbarComponent` is now functional however, there's no feedback to the user regarding which link is active.
+Navigating by clicking on the links in the `NavbarComponent` is now functional; however, there's no feedback to the user regarding which link is active.
 This is the purpose of the `routerLinkActive` directive.
 It allows you to specify one or more CSS classes to add to the element when the linked route is active.

 <code-group>
 <code-block title="navbar.component.html">